kamanashisroy/roopkotha/README.md

 ### Building with Qt.

-Suppose we want to build it with Qt, then the following commands may build the _platform_ library,
+Suppose we want to build it with Qt, then the following commands should build the _platform_ library,

 ```
  a/roopkotha$ cd linux/platform\_gui/build